AkashYadav4/TrekTale/README.md

 **Share Your Journey, Inspire the World**

 TrekTale is a cloud-powered, full-stack travel story platform that allows users to document and share their personal journeys with images, descriptions, and geotags.
-It is built using modern web technologies and deployed on Google Cloud Platform using Docker and GKE.
+It is built using the MERN Stack and deployed on Google Cloud Platform using Docker and GKE.

 ---